0xDBFB7/ionprinter/documents/style_guide.md

 The command line to compile and run a program and all the environment variables should be in a comment block at the beginning.

+There's a neat documentation paradigm where example code is next to plaintext documentation.
+That might be useful.